abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

    ```
    * Save a file and quit the editor.

-  quit the root session and login back using the urername you have just created (abahmane).
+  quit the root session and login back using the urername you have just created.

 # Deploy the node